danylaksono/decarbonisation-glyphmap-planner/docs/index.md

     }))
   : null;

-// Step 2: Normalize the data
-let keysToNormalise = [
+// Normalize the data for chart let keysToNormalise = [
   "budgetSpent",
   "buildingsIntervened",